scummvm/scummvm/backends/platform/atari/readme.txt

 - horizontal screen shaking doesn't work on TT because TT Shifter doesn't support fine scrolling.
 However it is "emulated" via vertical shaking.

+- aspect ratio correction has no effect on TT because is not possible to alter its vertical screen refresh frequency.

 - tooltips in overlay are sometimes drawn with corrupted background.